FedericoRessi/cv/CV.md

 - Led the design and development of "Adept" for Airbus, a high-performance mathematical processing tool.
 - Implemented a Python-based C++ code generator for parallelized numerical operations.
 - Developed CFD post-processing libraries utilizing NumPy, SciPy, and VTK.
-- Optimized mathematical expressions using Simpy for numerical stability and performance before compilation and computation.
+- Optimized mathematical expressions using SymPy for numerical stability and performance before compilation and computation.
-- Optained up to 10x speedup in computation of operations on big NumPy arrays and matrices using OpenMP for parallel processing and memory access to minimize cache miss.
+- Obtained up to 10x speedup in computation of operations on large NumPy arrays and matrices using OpenMP for parallel processing and memory access patterns to minimize cache misses.

 ### Indra — Software Engineer (Java)